Mustapha Kamil Mohd Janor

 Farah Ezrin started her career as Marketing executive at Sistem Televisyen Malaysia Berhad (TV3) in 1996.
 She was then promoted as Head of Marketing in 1999 to manage and optimise airtime and sponsorship sales for TV3.
 In 2004, she became a Manager of Brand Management Group and responsible for the mass market brand specifically on in-house entertainment and foreign syndicated magazine & documentary program.

 She graduated with a Business Degree majoring in Economics from Mississippi State University.

 Azizi Othman is the General Manager, Digital Business & Development NSTP since January 1, 2018.
-As a pioneer leading the newly created department, he is responsible to assist the Chief Executive Officer (CEO) NSTP and the Editor-in-Chief NSTP in strategizing, developing, executing and growing the company’s business and editorial digital transformation.
+As a pioneer leading the newly created department, he is responsible to assist the Chief Executive Officer (CEO) NSTP and the Chief Operating Officer (COO) NSTP in strategizing, developing, executing and growing the company’s business and editorial digital transformation.
 He is also responsible in developing and overseeing all the digital assets of NSTP.

 Azizi began his career as an Economic Writer for Berita Harian (BH) in 1991, covering business and finance before moving on to specialize in corporate news and the Asian Financial Crisis 1997/98.
 In 1998, he was appointed as BH Correspondent in London, responsible in covering issues in the UK and Europe.
 He was the first journalist from Asia Pacific to enter Kosovo during the Balkan Crisis in 1998, even before the NATO military campaign to arrest the conflict.